aphelyon/Voting-Process/README.md

 1. Tentative Source Control: Clone the repo locally and create your own branch.
 Push changes to your branch and make pull requests as needed.

-2. Please set up docker and docker-compose.
+2. Please set up docker, docker-compose, and Postman.
 Refer to the file setup_docker.md

 3. Browse the repo structure to understand the project structure.

+4. We will use Travis CI for continuous integration.
+It will check if the code you commit to your branch passes all tests.
+This will make pushing to master a lot easier.

 ## Import Links